gardener/gardener/docs/deployment/configuring_logging.md

   enabled: true
 ```

 From now on, each Seed is going to have a logging stack which will collect logs from all pods and some systemd services.
 Logs related to Shoots with `testing` purpose are dropped in the `fluent-bit` output plugin.
 Shoots with a purpose different than `testing` have the same type of log aggregator (but different instance) as the Seed.
-The logs can be viewed in the Grafana in the `garden` namespace for the Seed components and in the respective shoot control plane namespaces.
+The logs can be viewed in the Plutono in the `garden` namespace for the Seed components and in the respective shoot control plane namespaces.

 ## Enable Logs from the Shoot's Node systemd Services